Coronavirus Cases in the Amphi and Marana School Districts

 Marana has reported 34 positive COVID-19 cases since they reopened in a hybrid model Oct.
 19, according to Alli Benjamin, the district’s public relations and community engagement director.

-Eight employees and 26 students have tested positive, but Benjamin says although the district conducts contact tracing, she’s no longer keeping track of those in quarantine.
+Eight employees and 26 students have tested positive, but Benjamin says although the district's health services department conducts contact tracing and keeps track of those in quarantine, she wasn't able to provide the numbers.
 She said in an email, “I will just say that exposures vary from zero to multiple exposures.”

 Last week, Marana reported 19 positive COVID-19 cases with 56 students and staff members in quarantine.
 Although the district is no longer revealing its quarantine numbers, it experienced 15 more coronavirus cases since last Monday.